kssb-cc/kssb-menu-telegram/readme.md

 # KSSB-Menu-Telegram

-[Kansas State School for the Blind's Food menu](https://kssb.net/parents/menus) was sometimes annoying to navigate to; especially if you are lazy like myself.

 This bot aims to run on a server somewhere, and request the week's menu for you.
 Takes a few seconds, rather than like 30.

 ## Usage